enviconnect/public-inductionzone-policies/policies.md

 - to have high-level analytics about your use of the slack channel made available to the administrators of the slack channel, who are appointed by the operators.
 These adminstrators do not have access to private messages.
 For more details see [this article on slack.com](https://slack.com/help/articles/360047512554-Use-channel-management-tools).
 - to have your profile be visible to other users of the slack channel
 - to receive email (including marketing) from the operators to the email address you used to sign up for the slack channel.
 These emails may be sent through third-party tools.
 You have the right to unsubscribe from such services directly or by emailing [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de).
+- to be added to our mailing list.

 ## Messaging
 By messaging us through email or other messaging services you agree: